the-allanc/minty-color-titles/README.md

 * No circular background for close icon.
 * Hover-over for window actions (minimize, maximize etc.) will invert the background and foreground colours with a square background.
   * Clicking an action icon will change the background from square to a circle.

+If you want the window icons to be double size, then uncomment the section in the CSS file at the end which enables that.

 ## Screenshots: